 Therefore, NAC supplementation is a great way to increase your body’s natural glutathione levels before consuming alcohol.
 This will provide much needed support to your ALDH2 enzyme and help reduce the severity of an alcohol red face.

 Another great benefit of NAC is that it has been shown to bind directly to acetaldehyde - the main culprit behind alcohol flushing.
-In a 1995 study scientists demonstrated the ability of NAC supplementation to significantly reduce blood acetaldehyde associated with alcohol.
+In another study, scientists demonstrated the ability of NAC supplementation to significantly reduce blood acetaldehyde associated with alcohol.

 “ N-acetyl cysteine, an analogue of the dietary amino acid cysteine, binds acetaldehyde, thus preventing its damaging effect… “

 This indicates that NAC can support the ALDH2 liver enzyme, first by increasing glutathione synthesis in the body, and second by binding to the acetaldehyde created by alcohol metabolism and reducing the load of flush causing toxins in the liver.

 Thiamine also controls the accumulation of toxins that cause a red face from alcohol and aids the function of NAC.